Missouri Medical Marijuana Card

 Frequently Asked Questions about Medical Marijuana Card:

 Missouri voters approved Constitutional Amendment 3 in November 2022.
-This amendment will legalize recreational marijuana.
-The amendment will take effect in December, and the earliest businesses could sell recreational marijuana products would be February 2023.
+This amendment legalizes recreational marijuana.
+The amendment took effect in December 2022.
+Recreational marijuana is available in Missouri.

 No, the law prohibits the DHSS (Missouri Department of Health and Senior Services), as well as Missouri licensed dispensaries, from making personal identifying information public.
 Therefore, physicians and those employed by dispensaries will be able to verify a patient or caregiver registration.